ouyuxuanbridge/rPPG-Toolbox/README.md

 STEP3: `pip install -r requirements.txt`

-Note1: Check the product name of your GPU before setup.
+Note: Check the product name of your GPU before setup.
 If your GPU is NVIDIA GeForce RTX 3090, then you should modify setup.sh and change cudatoolkit version to 11.3.1.

 # Training on PURE and testing on UBFC with TSCAN